-What truly matters goes beyond size.
+What matters most goes beyond size.
 Energy level, barking tendencies, and overall temperament play a much bigger role in determining whether a dog will be happy in an apartment.
 A calm, quiet medium-sized dog can be a far better fit than a high-energy small breed that barks frequently.
 Understanding these factors will help you choose a dog that fits both your lifestyle and your space.

 Top Apartment-Friendly Breeds